History of film: 1950s

-In 1954, Dorothy Dandridge was nominated as the best actress at the Oscar for her role in the film Carman Jones.
+In 1954, Dorothy Dandridge was nominated as the best actress at the Oscar for her role in the film Carman Jones (1954).
 She became the first black woman to be nominated for this award.

 In the U.S., a post-WW2 tendency toward questioning the establishment and societal norms and the early activism of the civil rights movement was reflected in Hollywood films such as Blackboard Jungle (1955), On the Waterfront (1954), Paddy Chayefsky's Marty and Reginald Rose's 12 Angry Men (1957).
 Disney continued making animated films, notably; Cinderella (1950), Peter Pan (1953), Lady and the Tramp (1955), and Sleeping Beauty (1959).
 He began, however, getting more involved in live action films, producing classics like 20,000 Leagues Under the Sea (1954), and Old Yeller (1957).
 Television began competing seriously with films projected in theatres, but surprisingly it promoted more filmgoing rather than curtailing it.

-Limelight is probably a unique film in at least one interesting respect.
-Its two leads, Charlie Chaplin and Claire Bloom, were in the industry in no less than three different centuries.
-In the 19th century, Chaplin made his theatrical debut at the age of eight, in 1897, in a clog dancing troupe, The Eight Lancaster Lads.
-In the 21st century, Bloom is still enjoying a full and productive career, having appeared in dozens of films and television series produced up to and including 2022.
-She received particular acclaim for her role in The King's Speech (2010).
+Limelight has been noted for spanning three centuries of film and theatrical history through the careers of its two lead actors, Charlie Chaplin and Claire Bloom.
+Chaplin made his stage debut in 1897 at the age of eight as a member of the clog-dancing troupe the Eight Lancaster Lads.
+Bloom continued acting into the 21st century, appearing in film and television productions through 2022, including The King's Speech (2010).